Kitryn/it5007-project/README.md

 ### packages/client

-Frontend client project, initialised with `yarn create react-app client --template typescript".
+Frontend client project, initialised with `yarn create react-app client --template typescript`.

 Feel free to rip this entire thing out to scaffold from scratch; the only requirement is that it builds into a `/build` folder (which will be served by the backend).